 Party Earth Review Located in the heart of the edgy Melrose District, Snake Pit Ale House boasts a gritty biker atmosphere and a friendly yet rebellious crowd that does its best to live up to the bar’s name.
-Comfortably dingy and sporting... ... read full review
+Comfortably dingy... ... read full review

 7529 Melrose Avenue